 Science informs all of what we do, including the ongoing scientific research we conduct on topics ranging from the interpersonal functions of emotion, to psychedelics, to new treatments for shame, self-criticism, and stigma.
 By having our funding for our research come directly from the clinical services we provide to those in our community, we are able to keep our scientific research independent from the influences of outside funding sources.
 It also keeps us accountable to our community, rather than donor organizations.

 All of the therapists here at Portland Psychotherapy are highly trained, exceptionally skilled clinicians.
 They are among the best and brightest and have come from around the country to work here.
 All could be making more money if they chose to be in a setting where the focus was simply making money.
 For example, as evidence of our commitment to making a difference versus maximizing profit, every year we provide hundreds of sessions of low fee counseling and publish several scientific articles each year in peer reviewed journals.
+We also have dedicated funding to support staff around diversity, equity and anti-racist practice.
 All of the staff here at Portland Psychotherapy are motivated to be here by more than a paycheck.
 Each one of us share in this organization’s mission and commitment to making an impact and having our work be in the service of something greater than ourselves.
 It is a unique organization with an extraordinary staff.

 Portland Psychotherapy also works to manage it’s environmental footprint.
 Since much of the cost of building lies in the materials, we refurbished an old house for our office space instead building new.
 We have installed solar panels and have various policies that encourage us to be mindful of our environmental impact and incentivize responsible behavior and business practices.
 Read more about our green initiatives here.